Ezequiel González Ocantos

 (Ph.D.
 (Notre Dame); MPhil, BA Hons (Cambridge))

 I'm an Associate Professor in the Department of Politics and International Relations, and a Professorial Fellow of Nuffield College.
 I am interested in understanding the impact of international human rights law in domestic judicial politics.
-My book "Shifting Legal Visions: Judicial Change and Human Rights Trials in Latin America" (Cambridge University Press) argues that the diffision of international legal ideas by local activists explains why some Latin American judiciaries chose to decisively punish those responsible for serious human rights violations perpetrated during dictatorships and armed conflicts.
-The book won the 2017 Dona Lee Van Cott Award from the Latin American Studies Association.
+My book "Shifting Legal Visions: Judicial Change and Human Rights Trials in Latin America" (Cambridge University Press) develops a theory of judicial behavior inspired by sociological institutionalism to explain why some Latin American judiciaries chose to decisively punish those responsible for serious human rights violations perpetrated during dictatorships and armed conflicts.
+I emphasize the enabling and empowering effect of the diffusion of international legal ideas by domestic litigants.
+The book won the 2017 C. Herman Pritchett Best Book Award from the Law and Courts Section of the American Political Science Association, and the 2017 Donna Lee Van Cott Best Book Award from the Political Institutions Section of the Latin American Studies Association.
 Part of this research also appeared in Comparative Politics (July 2014) in an article entitled "Persuade Them or Oust Them: Crafting Judicial Change and Transitional Justice in Argentina.”
-I've also published about the impact of human rights trials on public opinion in The International Journal of Human Rights.
+I've also written about the impact of human rights trials on public opinion in an article published by The International Journal of Human Rights.

 I am currently working on a second book project that examines the diffusion of the jurisprudence of the Inter-American Court of Human Rights among Latin American high courts.
 The goal is to identify the domestic political conditions under which international courts find reliable partners among domestic judges, and trace the processes whereby international jurisprudence becomes a routine reference point for these judges when they seek to justify their decisions.
 In some contexts, the use of foreign legal instruments and ideas empowers courts.
 In particular, international human rights law often gives them a stronger voice in politically sensitive debates over the content and reach of fundamental rights.
 I am in the process of completing a database that documents trends in the citation of Inter-American Court precedents by 13 Supreme and Constitutional Courts since 1994.
 The project will combine this information with in-depth case studies of several Latin American high courts based on interviews with key judicial actors.